-In that spirit I wanted to use the moment and look back at the consultations to summarize and provide an overview of what we think is important with the documents that hopefully will come in place, and what in fact should be and could be better.
+I wanted to use the moment and look back at the consultations to summarize and provide an overview of what we think is important with the documents that hopefully will be adopted, and what in fact should be and could be better.

 In the Political Declaration of the High-level Meeting of the General Assembly on the Prevention and Control of Non-communicable Diseases, the United Nations Secretary-General was requested, in collaboration with Member States, WHO and relevant funds, programmes and specialized agencies of the United Nations system to present to the United Nations General Assembly at its sixty-eighth session a report on the progress achieved in realizing the commitments made in the Political Declaration, in preparation for a comprehensive review and assessment in 2014 of the progress achieved in the prevention and control of noncommunicable diseases.